Idhu Namma Aalu (2016 film)

 Idhu Namma Aalu (lit.
 'He is our man'; coll.
 She is my lover) is a 2016 Indian Tamil-language romantic comedy film written, co-produced and directed by Pandiraj.
-The film stars Nayantara, Silambarasan and Andrea Jeremiah, while Soori and Jayaprakash portray supporting roles.
+The film stars Silambarasan, Nayantara and Andrea Jeremiah, while Soori and Jayaprakash portray supporting roles.
 This film was produced by T. Rajender and music was composed by Kuralarasan.
-This film was highly anticipated from audience and opened with mixed reviews but became an average success at the box office.
+This film released on 27 May 2016 was highly anticipated from audience and opened with mixed reviews but became an above average success at the box office.
+The film was partially reshot in Telugu as Sarasudu (2017) with Soori and Satyam Rajesh swapping roles.